-Hey everyone, Ross here from Warrior Training.
-I want to talk about the different order types that you have at your disposal when your taking a trade.
+Hey everyone, Ross here from Warrior Trading.
+I want to talk about the different order types that you have at your disposal when you’re taking a trade.
 Now it doesn’t matter whether you’re taking a day trade, a swing trade or you’re buying a long term investment these are still order types that you have to consider.

 Now the three order types that we look at, the first one is a market order.
 Now the way a market order works is you say I want to get into this stock by buying x number of shares, and I don’t care what price I’m going to get in it.
 I will get in it market price.
 The risk with a market order is that if you accidentally have a typo in the number of shares you type.
 Instead of typing 10,000 you type 100,000 and then you press the buy button now the computer systems that take in all these orders, their job is to execute your order and buy 100,000 shares at current market price.

 If there are not currently 100,000 shares for sale at the current price then you’ll buy all the shares for sale at that price and all the shares the next penny up, the next penny up, next penny up, next penny up, and what you might see is you go … you end up buying at 25, 30, 40, 50 even 75 cents or a dollar higher than the current market price.
 So most active traders would not want to use a market order because the risk that you could get filled at a really bad price is simply too high.
 And so, what we will instead use are limit orders.